google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 ### Let's play 🎷

-Add a simple `<audio>` tag to your web page and assign several media sources so that the browser can choose which one works best.
+Add a simple `<audio>` element to your web page and assign several media sources so that the browser can choose which one works best.

     <audio controls>